 Gluten is also found in barley, rye, and in contaminated oats which are processed in the same place as the grains that contain gluten.

-You can also find gluten in soy sauce, beer, brewer's yeast, pre-packaged shredded cheeses, sausages, cocoa, low-fat ice cream, and in teriyaki sauce.
+also find gluten in soy sauce, beer, brewer's yeast, pre-packaged shredded cheeses, sausages, cocoa, commercial ice cream, and in teriyaki sauce.

 Be sure to ask questions about any sauces as they are usually prepared with wheat flour.

-And you can always be more prepared and bring your own tamari sauce to replace the soy sauce at a Sushi bar or Japanese restaurant to avoid consuming any wheat with your sushi.
+B ring your own tamari sauce to replace the soy sauce at a Sushi bar or at a Japanese restaurant to avoid consuming any gluten with your sushi or sashimi.

 I would do a search online for gluten free restaurants especially before going on a trip or visiting an unfamiliar area.